Achieve a More Proportionate Figure with Breast Reduction

-All of our San Diego breast reduction patients need to be in good health and must NOT SMOKE.
+All of our breast reduction patients need to be in good health and must NOT SMOKE.
 This cannot be emphasized enough, as regular use of cigarette smoke has been well documented to have a higher occurrence of healing problems, poor scarring as well as more frequent infections.
 Any patient who is a smoker must have quit at least six weeks prior to surgery.

 Breast Reduction Procedure